 Funds to complete In the nominated account at least 2 days prior to settlement Building insurance Organised and provided to the mortgage broker Utilities Electricity/Gas/Internet/Phone/Pay TV organised If currently renting Notice has been given to real estate and utilities disconnected at old address Forward mail Re-direction organised Organise removalists Set up direct debits Transfer all direct debits to your new account including things like Netflix and mobile phones

 NOTES

-Shannon Smit, Credit Representative Number 533133 is a credit representative of SMART Business Solutions Mortgage & Lending Pty Ltd (Authorised Credit Representative 527754, ACN 611 647 922).
-Authorised under outsource Financial Pty Ltd, Australian Credit Licence 384324.
+Authorised Credit Representative of Outsource Financial Pty Ltd 384324.
+Shannon Smit Credit Representative No 533133 is a Credit Representative of SMART Business Solutions Mortgage & Lending ACR 527754 Pty Ltd ACN 611 647 922.